jibaoc/Fontro_Aube_2019/Fig6B_stat/README.md

 python3 src/Fig6B_stats_calculator.py
 ```

-Thos will produce a file containing the p-values of the figure 6B in the `result` folder.
+This will produce a file containing the p-values of the figure 6B in the `result` folder.